hindman/mvs/README.md

 # All relevant information about the plan and its renamings.
 print(plan.as_dict)

-# Whether preparation failed due to problems and what they are.
+# Whether preparation failed.
 print(plan.failed)

-print(plan.uncontrolled_problems)
+# The renamings organized into four groups:
+# - filtered out by user code;
+# - excluded, due to unresolvable problems;
+# - skipped, due to resolvable problems configured by user an ineligible;
+# - active renamings.
+print(plan.filtered)
+print(plan.excluded)
+print(plan.skipped)
+print(plan.active)

 # Try to rename.
 try: